*This post may contain affiliate links. Please see my disclosure for more details!*

 I wouldn’t recommend putting honeycomb pieces into the actual cupcake as they will just melt and might bake the cupcakes in an odd way, but you could on the other hand fold through crushed pieces of the Crunchie through the buttercream frosting if you’re not using a fine piping tip which would be nice (I just prefer them on top!).

 I honestly adore the combination in these cupcakes with a chocolatey and light cupcake, with a sweet but scrummy buttercream frosting, along with the crunchie of course.

 These have gone down so well with my taste testers that I have made these 5 times now in a matter of weeks and they just love them!
 SO I really hope you love this recipe as much as I did!
 Enjoy!

 For the Cupcakes

-- Beat the Butter with the Light Brown Sugar until light and fluffy –
+- Beat the room temp unsalted butter with the light brown soft sugar until light and fluffy.

-- Combine the Eggs, Self-Raising Flour and Cocoa Powder with the Butter/Sugar mix until well combined.
+- Add the eggs, self-raising flour and cocoa powder with the butter/sugar mix until well combined.
 It won’t take too long to mix!

 For the Buttercream

 - Make sure the butter is at room temp - Beat the butter with an electric mixer for a couple of minutes to loosen it!

 - Gradually beat in the icing sugar until well combined (this can take up to 5 minutes) then add the honey – beat again for a few minutes so its smooth and delicious.